Calcium Oxalate Urinary Stones and Hyperlipidemia

 Urinary stones composed of calcium oxalate are common in dogs.
 Certain canine breeds have a strikingly high prevalence of disease, while others appear protected.
 For example, the Miniature Schnauzer and Bichon Frise have greater than 20 times the risk of developing calcium oxalate stones compared to mixed breed dogs.
 Other commonly affected breeds include the Shih Tzu, Lhasa Apso, Pomeranian, poodle (miniature and toy), and terriers (e.g. Yorkshire, Cairn, Jack Russell).
 These breed predispositions strongly support underlying genetic risk factors for the disease.
 Our project currently involves the collection of urine and DNA samples from three breeds with increased risk for calcium oxalate stones: the Miniature Schnauzer, Bichon Frise, and Shih Tzu.
 We have two major goals.
 First, we aim to determine whether abnormalities in urinary calcium and/or oxalate are associated with stone formation in each individual breed.
 Based on preliminary evidence, we believe that high urinary calcium is common in canine stone-formers.
 This is the most common abnormality in human stone formers as well, and it is referred to as "idiopathic hypercalciuria."
 Our second goal is to identify genetic determinants of the disease.
 An understanding of the pathophysiology of calcium oxalate stones is fundamental to the development therapeutic and preventative strategies in canine breeds.

 Your dog may be able to help if he/she:

-- Is a purebred Miniature Schnauzer, Bichon Frise, Shih Tzu, Yorkshire terrier, or Miniature poodle
+- Is a purebred Miniature Schnauzer, Bichon Frise, or Shih Tzu

 - Is not currently receiving steroid medications (ex. prednisone, dexamethasone, methylprednisone) or diurectics (ex.
 Lasix, hydrochlorothiazide)

 - Does not have Cushing's disease (also known as hyperadrenocorticism)